 Can I Give My Dog Blackberries?
-Answer: Not Necessary
+Answer: Yes, but not necessary

 Dogs are scavengers, this is true enough, they will eat just about anything to come upon if it is something edible.
 But they are not ones to nosing up to a blackberry bush, and eating them right from the source.
 Their time is mostly spent in packs, hunting animals and eating them.

 Dogs and Fruit

 Many owners feel the need to give their dog some fresh fruit because they feel that the dog will benefit from the vitamins and minerals they contain.
 But a dog’s physiology is different from ours.
 Evolution has turned them into carnivores, while we are set up as herbivores.
 We have an extra long digestive tract that can break down fruits and vegetables to release the enzymes and antioxidants they contain.

 A dog’s digestive system, on the other hand, is expecting to receive mostly meat, and it is designed to break down and digest this sort of food.
 It has different stomach acids and a shorter digestive tract to get that job done.
 That’s why it’s best to cater to the way a dog’s body is set up.